RishabhRD/nvim-lsputils/README.md

 - LspSearch command to search symbol over workspace and list it in a window.

-**Fuzzy finding of symbols is optional for the time being.
+**Fuzzy finding feature is optional for the time being.
 This is because fuzzy engine of popfix is still in developement.
-However, it usually it doesn't crash and work as expected.
+However, it usually doesn't crash and work as expected.
 For using it read custom options section.
 For the code snippet read sample theming section.**